anishathalye/parfait-hsm/README.md

 You can cd into the appropriate directory and run `make` to build.
 You'll see messages that say all verification conditions have been discharged successfully, and it'll produce the C files in `dist/`.

-The build script currently tries to build binaries for the host machine, which we don't use (we use CompCert in the Hardware verification step; this produces some errors for the Password Hasher, at the end.
-You can ignore them.

 ### Dependencies

 - Install F\* using the [Everest script](https://fstarlang.github.io/lowstar/html/Setup.html#installing-the-tools).
 Set your `$FSTAR_HOME` and `$KRML_HOME` appropriately.